Kaiede/docker-minecraft-bedrock-backup/doc/TOOL_CONFIG.md

 This functionality may break trimming of backups if it causes the service to no longer be able to have write permissions to the backups.

 * `chown`: This sets the owner and group on backed up mcworld files.
-It works much like the `chown` command's argument, but only accepts ids, not names.
+It works much like the `chown` command's argument, but only accepts ids, not names. **Using this requires the service to run as root which is not recommended.**

 * `permissions`: Sets unix permissions for the backed up files.
 This is the standard POSIX bitmask in string form.